harkhuang/harkhuang.github.io/about.md

 ---
 layout: page
-title: this is page 2
+title: Hey !
+Welcome to my blog:)
-permalink: /index/
+permalink: /about/
 ---